Teacher demonstrating digital photography skills such as the rule of thirds, composition and macro photography to Stage 3 students

 Content

-• Explore balance, scale and proportion in compositions to represent subject matter and ideas
+• Explore artistic conventions and ways to represent subject matter and ideas in compositions

-• Demonstrate safe art making practices with respect for physical, social and digital safety
+• Demonstrate safe artmaking practices with respect for physical, social, digital and cultural safety

 Creative Arts K-6 Syllabus © NSW Education Standards Authority (NESA) for and on behalf of the Crown in right of the State of New South Wales, 2024